Knee Exercises: Safe Strengthening for Better Joint Function

 The rules of “Do’s” are suitable for all to follow.
 But those with knee issues need to be cautious to avoid exacerbating the issue.

 If you have knee discomfort, you are not alone.
 Knee dysfunction is very common.
 In the United States alone, at least 50 million people suffer from knee issues.
 When dealing with knee issues, it is crucial to ensure that the exercises you are doing are not worsening your condition.
 A great way to do this is by having your condition assessed by an expert.
-Consulting with a chiropractor, physiotherapist, or healthcare provider before starting any exercise program is highly recommended.
+Consulting with a CSC’s chiropractor near you or visiting our nearby physiotherapist in KL, or healthcare provider before starting any exercise program is highly recommended.

 Knee exercises should always be condition-specific, tailored to the unique needs of your knee.
 Exercises designed specifically for your condition will have the most beneficial impact on your recovery.
 Additionally, these exercises help lower the risk of aggravating or further injuring your knee.

-When it comes to therapy, care, or exercise, remember that they should never be painful!
+When it comes to discomfort, care, or exercise, remember that they should never be uncomfortable!
 Uncomfortable caresF or exercises will only contribute to more damage.
-Don’t fall for the “no pain, no gain” myth!
-Real progress comes when the healing process is pain-free.
+Don’t fall for the “no discomfort, no gain” myth!
+Real progress comes when the healing process is seamless.

 Exercise 1: